danniel20/weatherapp/README.md

 yarn dev
 ```

-The backend is available at `http://localhost:5173`.
+The application is available at `http://localhost:5173`.

 ## Using Docker